- Nationality: English

 - Weight: 12st 8lbs (80kg)

-Coady joined Liverpool’s Academy as a 12-year-old, went on to captain the Under-21 side and made two senior appearances against Anzhi Makhachkala and Fulham.
+Previously, Coady joined Liverpool’s Academy as a 12-year-old, and went on to captain the under-21 side and made two senior appearances against Anzhi Makhachkala and Fulham.

-However, a season-long loan at Sheffield United wetted Coady’s appetite for regular football and that’s what he got when signing for Huddersfield on a permanent basis.
+However, a season-long loan at Sheffield United whetted Coady’s appetite for regular football and that’s what he got when signing for Huddersfield on a permanent basis, where him impressed and earned a move to Wolves from 12 months later.